-Wider School Communication Letter

-Please note that this letter should only be sent out (e.g. to whole year group or whole school) if deemed beneficial through prior agreement between the school and the LA Public Health team.

-Advice to Parents of (year group/ school name)

 Dear Parents/Carers,

-We are writing to inform you that the school is currently dealing with a number of cases( in year group, or across the school).
+We are writing to inform you that the school is currently dealing with a number of cases( in year 4).
 We know that you may find this concerning, but we are continuing to monitor the situation, working closely with the Local Authority Public Health team.
 This letter is to inform you of the current situation and provide advice on how to support your child.
 Please be reassured that for most people, COVID-19 will be a mild illness.

 The school setting remains open, and your child should continue to attend as normal if they remain well.